|Traditional Nativity Scene|

 The children then reach inside the Caga Tio's blanket and find sweets and small toys.
 Similar to the sorts of treats that children receive in their stockings from Santa Claus.

-Christmas Eve is a very important day for Spanish people.
+Christmas Eve is a an important day for Spanish people.
 This is when we enjoy one of the most lavish meals of the Christmas period.
 In general the dinner begins with a soup, known as the Carn d'Olla.
 This is made with a large piece of meat that is cooked in stock for hours to ensure that it is thick and rich for a soup.
 The meat is then removed from the soup and Galets are added.
 These are large pieces of pasta that look like snail shells.
 This is our starter.

 The meat that the soup was cooked with is then eaten as part of the main course.
 Most Spanish households eat this alongside various tapas dishes.
 These often include langoustines, jamon and eels- some of the most expensive foods.
 For this meal even the poorest of families splash out and buy what are considered to be the most luxurious items.

 After dinner we go out and meet our friends.
 We visit other families to wish them a Happy Christmas, often bringing gifts such as legs of jamon (Cured Ham).
 During this period everybody drinks lots of Cava (Spanish equivalent of Champagne).
 Lots of families make special instruments- the Zambomba (like a drum), Pandereta (tambourine) and Botella de Anis (a specific glass bottle with a ridged edge to slide a stick up and down).
-These instruments are played whilst everybody sings Christmas carols (Billancicos) and gets tipsy!
+These instruments are played whilst everybody sings Christmas carols (Billancicos) and gets tipsy.

 Children often take their instruments and go from door to door, singing carols and receiving money or sweets.